lterweight contest, another fight where the decision was closely debated.

 Jack Catterall’s most notable opponents include Josh Taylor, whom he fought for world titles, and Liam Davies, in a recent super-welterweight contest.
 He has also faced and defeated other respected fighters on his way up the rankings.

-What is Jack Catterall’s knockout percentage?
+what’s Jack Catterall’s knockout percentage?

 Jack Catterall has a knockout percentage of approximately 46.4% of his wins.
 Out of his 28 professional victories, 13 have ended by KO or TKO, indicating his capacity to finish fights.